theNewDynamic/oregonsadventurecoast.com/content/adventure/test-adventure-two.md

 #### Oregon Coast Historic Railway Museum

 A must stop for railroad enthusiasts.
 Ring the bell of the signature 1922 Baldwin steam locomotive!
 This museum shows off railroad and logging equipment in an outdoor display area, and a mini-museum with photos and railroad memorabilia.
 Welcome aboard!
-Open Wednesdays & Saturdays. {{< link url="http://www.orcorail.org" >}}Visit The Oregon Coast Historic Railway Museum website for more information.{{< /link >}}
+Open Wednesdays, Saturdays, and Sundays. {{< link url="http://www.orcorail.org" >}}Visit The Oregon Coast Historic Railway Museum website for more information.{{< /link >}}

 {{< spacer >}}